Market Entry Framework (2026): 5 Steps + Full Worked Case

 What is a market entry framework?

 A market entry framework asks whether and how a client should enter a new market: a new geography, product category, or distribution channel.
 You structure your answer by defining scope, assessing attractiveness, evaluating right to win, choosing an entry mode, and quantifying the financial case.
 It pairs with pricing strategy cases and profitability frameworks.
 BCG's case interview preparation page and Bain's hiring process guide both list market entry as a core case type.
+It is also the dominant lens in many industry cases: an automotive case interview often turns on entering a new EV segment or region, and a life sciences consulting case interview frequently centers on launching a drug into a new market.

 The fastest way to differentiate yourself is to quantify the financial case early, not just market size.
 Most candidates stop at TAM and recommend entry.
 Strong candidates calculate breakeven market share and ask whether that share is realistic given competitive intensity.